MKGH-CK/Burning-Kali-boot-animation-for-samsung-devices/README.md

 2) Replace them with files of same name in /system/Media/
 3) Done animation is applied.

-# *Note* : copy original boot files so that you can restore them if wanted.
+# *Note* :
+1) copy original boot files so that you can restore them if wanted.
+2) Don't share without credit.
+#
 Thanks for visiting my repo.